 iOS 16 beta users are complaining about battery life issues.
 If you start noticing abnormal battery drain on your iPhone, and you don’t want to downgrade back to iOS 15, here are some potential fixes to try.

-Battery drain issues almost always impact Apple’s iOS beta software so it’s not surprising to see some iOS 16 beta testers run into these issues.
+Battery life issues always impact iOS beta software so it hasn’t been surprising to see some iOS 16 beta testers run into these problems.

 In this guide we’ll take you through some potential fixes for bad iOS 16 beta battery life.
 The fixes we’ve listed here have worked for us, and many others, in the past so there’s a chance they will work for you as well.

 - Install the Latest iOS 16 Beta